vik-s/quartz/content/projects/newsletter/short form/Push-Pull amplifiers.md

 The solution? - A push-pull amplifier.

 Here's the idea:
 Smash together two Class B amplifiers such that one amplifies the positive signal cycles, and the other the negatives.
-Use only one at a time.
+Put them back together at the output.

 Problem solved.

 You reconstruct the original sinusoid, but now amplified.

-But what's the downside?
-Let me know in the comments.
+And the amp has killer wide bandwidth.

+But this is hard to implement at RF.
+Why?

+This article explains it all:

 Find out all about this in the upcoming post this week:
 ✍🏼 Join 3K+ others: www.viksnewsletter.com